 - Clarification of treatment goals

-Starting palliative care early in your treatment—rather than delaying it—may provide better symptom control and perhaps even a longer life.9Jacobs JM, Greer J et al. The positive effects of early integrated palliative care on patient coping strategies, quality of life, and depression.
+Starting palliative care early in your treatment—rather than delaying it—may provide better control of symptoms and perhaps even a longer life.9Jacobs JM, Greer J et al. The positive effects of early integrated palliative care on patient coping strategies, quality of life, and depression.
 Journal of Clinical Oncology.
 2017 Nov;35(31_suppl):92-92; Nottelmann L, Groenvold M, Petersen MA, Vejlgaard T, Jensen LH.
 A single-center randomized clinical trial of palliative rehabilitation versus standard care alone in patients with newly diagnosed non-resectable cancer.
 Journal of Clinical Oncology.
 2018;36:34_suppl:75-75; Temel JS, Greer JA et al. Early palliative care for patients with metastatic non-small-cell lung cancer.
 New England Journal of Medicine.
 2010 Aug 19;363(8):733-42; Brumley R, Enguidanos S et al. Increased satisfaction with care and lower costs: results of a randomized trial of in-home palliative care.
 Journal of the American Geriatric Society.
 2007 Jul;55(7):993-1000.

 If you have uncomfortable or painful symptoms that are not adequately managed by your oncology team, consider asking for a palliative care referral.
 Your healthcare team or a social worker can also help you find palliative care resources for caregivers and family members.